lowRISC/opentitan/hw/ip/spi_host/README.md

 - `IDLE`: The SPI_HOST is idle.
 - `READY`: The SPI_HOST is ready to accept a new command.
 - `RXFULL`: The SPI_HOST has run out of room in the RXFIFO.
-- `RXWM`: The number of 32-bit words in the RXFIFO currently exceeds the value set in {{< regref "CONTROL.RX_WATERMARK" >}}.
+- `RXWM`: The number of 32-bit words in the RXFIFO currently exceeds the value set in {{#regref spi_host.CONTROL.RX_WATERMARK }}.
 - `TXEMPTY`: The SPI_HOST has transmitted all the data in the TX FIFO.
-- `TXWM`: The number of 32-bit words in the TX FIFO currently is currently less than the value set in {{< regref "CONTROL.TX_WATERMARK" >}}
+- `TXWM`: The number of 32-bit words in the TX FIFO currently is currently less than the value set in {{#regref spi_host.CONTROL.TX_WATERMARK }}

-Most SPI events signal a particular condition that persists until it is fixed, and these conditions can be detected by polling the corresponding field in the {{< regref "STATUS" >}} register.
+Most SPI events signal a particular condition that persists until it is fixed, and these conditions can be detected by polling the corresponding field in the {{#regref spi_host.STATUS }} register.

-In addition to these events, there are also two additional diagnostic fields in the {{< regref "STATUS" >}} register:
+In addition to these events, there are also two additional diagnostic fields in the {{#regref spi_host.STATUS }} register:
 - `RXSTALL`: The RX FIFO is full, and the SPI_HOST is stalled and waiting for firmware to remove some data.
 - `TXSTALL`: The TX FIFO is not only empty, but the SPI_HOST is stalled and waiting for firmware to add more data.

 These bits can provide diagnostic data for tuning the throughput of the device, but do not themselves generate event interrupts.

 By default none of these SPI events trigger an interrupt.
-They need to be enabled by writing to the corresponding field in {{< regref "EVENT_ENABLE" >}}.
+They need to be enabled by writing to the corresponding field in {{#regref spi_host.EVENT_ENABLE }}.

 The SPI event interrupt is signaled only when the IP enters the corresponding state.
 For example if an interrupt is requested when the TX FIFO is empty, the IP will only generate one interrupt when the last data word is transmitted from the TX FIFO.